en de

 Image credit: Bab El-Sharq

-Looking at the Egyptian Museum during the meal – that’s something you can do this at Bab El-Sharq.
-The outdoor restaurant offers traditional cuisine in a unique atmosphere every day.
+Gazing at the Egyptian Museum during your meal is exactly what you can do at Bab El-Sharq.
+This outdoor restaurant offers traditional cuisine in a unique atmosphere every day.

-Meat, fish or vegetarian dishes are on the menu.
-Flavored shisha, live entertainment and broadcasts of major sporting events are also on offer.
-The oriental setting transports you into a fairy tale from a thousand and one nights.
+Meat, fish and vegetarian dishes are all on the menu.
+The venue also offers flavored shisha, live entertainment and broadcasts of major sporting events.
+The oriental setting truly transports you into a fairy tale from The Thousand and One Nights.

 Our selection of restaurants is based, among other things, on the editorial team’s individual preferences and on reviews on the internet.
 Please contact the respective provider directly for information on reservations and prices.
 The pictures come from the restaurants listed.
 All Information is provided without guarantee!